farazrahman/db-driven-api-for-beginners/README.md

       1. python3 -m virtualenv venv
       2. source venv/bin/activate
       3. pip3 install -r requirements.txt
-3. To create a db and required tables run create_db.py in the project's root directory
+3. To create a db and the required tables run create_db.py in the project's root directory
 4. To populate the db with data run load.py in the directory /data_ingestion_ETL/load.py
 5. To create a view of the sp_ap_rpt run view.py in the project's root directory
 6. To create a web service, run app.py in the project's root directory